PURPOSE OF JOB CLASS (NATURE OF WORK)

 Six (6) years of experience in building code compliance plan review and inspection of building construction.

-This may have involved working within a specific area of the building trades such as electrical, mechanical, structural, etc.
+NOTE: This experience may have involved working within a specific area of the building trades such as electrical, mechanical, structural, etc.

 Two (2) years of the General Experience must have been in the inspection and review of plans and specifications for building code compliance on large-scale building projects.

-Note: Large-scale building projects will be interpreted as buildings exceeding 12,000 square feet in size and more than one story in height not including apartment buildings and single family residences.
+NOTE: Large-scale building projects are interpreted as buildings exceeding 12,000 square feet in size and more than one story in height not including apartment buildings and single family residences.